ppolo23/blockchain/README.md

 ## Usage

-Just execute from bash the main.py script wich shows a simple building of the blochchain.
+Just execute from bash the main.py script wich shows a simple building of the blockchain.

 ```bash
 python main.py